ast-grep/ast-grep.github.io/website/guide/project/lint-rule.md

 * `message` is a concise description when the issue is reported.
 * `severity` is the issue's severity.
 See more in [severity](/guide/project/severity.html).
 * `note` is a detailed message to elaborate the message and preferably to provide actionable fix to end users.
+* `labels` is a dictionary of labels to customize error reporting's code highlighting.

 ### `files`/`ignores`